 Turnout for early voting in this midterm election reached 31%, about 7 percentage points below what it was in 2018.
 This may be due to voter apathy.

-Domestic mail-in ballots turned in and postmarked by election day are counted if they arrive no later than 5 p.m.
+Domestic mail-in ballots turned in and postmarked by election day were counted if they arrived no later than 5 p.m.
 Nov.
-9. Mail-in ballots from military and overseas voters have to be postmarked by Election Day and arrive no later than Nov.
-14. In close races, mail-in votes and provisional ballots may help determine the winner, which can delay the calling of the race.
-The certification of final election results must be completed by all the counties on Nov.
-21 and will be released by the secretary of state by Nov.
-23. For any races undergoing a recount, the final results will not be available until the recount is complete.
+9. Mail-in ballots from military and overseas voters had to be postmarked by Election Day and arrive no later than Nov.
+14. In close races, mail-in votes and provisional ballots helped determine the winner, delaying the calling of those races.
+The certification of final election results was completed by all the counties on Nov.
+21 and released by the secretary of state on Nov.
+28.

-The Texas Tribune’s election data is provided by Decision Desk HQ, which gathers information from the secretary of state’s office and a representative sample of 50 counties.
-Decision Desk calls winners and provides estimates as to how many votes are left to be counted.
-The estimates of votes left to be counted may change throughout election night.
+The Texas Tribune’s election data was provided by Decision Desk HQ, which gathered information from the secretary of state’s office and a representative sample of 50 counties.
+Decision Desk called winners and provided estimates as to how many votes were left to be counted.
+The estimates of votes left to be counted changed throughout election night.

 Contributions by Emily Albracht, Yuriko Schumacher, Darla Cameron and AmyJo Brown.

 Disclosure: The Texas secretary of state, the Texas Comptroller of Public Accounts, Terry Canales, Senfronia Thompson, Brooks Landgraf, Vikki Goodwin and Todd Hunter have been financial supporters of The Texas Tribune, a nonprofit, nonpartisan news organization that is funded in part by donations from members, foundations and corporate sponsors.
 Financial supporters play no role in the Tribune’s journalism.
 Find a complete list of them here.